Vorlonsoft/AndroidRate/README.md

 AndroidRate
 ============

 AndroidRate is a library to help you promote your android app by prompting users to rate the app after using it for a few days.
-Original project [Android-Rate](https://github.com/hotchemi/Android-Rate) (The MIT License (MIT)) was developed by Shintaro Katafuchi.
+Project based on [Android-Rate](https://github.com/hotchemi/Android-Rate) by Shintaro Katafuchi.

 ![screen shot](http://i.gyazo.com/286342ba215a515f2f443a7ce996cc92.gif)